Plumsail/documents-docs/source/user-guide/processes/start-process-zapier.rst

     :alt: use result file in Zapier

-Trigger zap flow when a process finished
+Trigger zap when a process finished
 ----------------------------------------

 Sometimes you need to do some actions when a `process <../../user-guide/processes/index.html>`_ of document generation is finished.